gowdatejas/PatientApp-PGlite/README.md

   -- WebAssembly Initialization Errors:
       Initial attempts to load Pglite more than once across components caused race conditions.
-      Fixed by centralizing DB logic in a pglite.js file and reusing one instance.
+      Fixed by centralizing DB logic in a pglite.js and connection db file and reusing one instance.

   -- Cross-Tab Sync Not Triggering Consistently:
       Ensured that broadcast messages were correctly structured and listener logic updated